Krzysztonek/Krzysztonek-Icons/README.md

 ## :gear: How to install

 ### <ins>HACS (Recommended):</ins>
 _Krzysztonek Icons_ is a custom repository for [HACS](https://hacs.xyz/).
-This is the recommended way to install _Krzysztonek Icons_.
+This is the recommended way to install this plugin.
 If you install it via HACS, <ins>you will be notified automatically about new releases or updates</ins>.

 To install this repository, either press the below button: